-The bacteria that normally colonize the colon (large intestine) are capable of making their own pantothenic acid.
-It is not yet known whether humans can absorb the pantothenic acid synthesized by their own intestinal bacteria in meaningful amounts.
-However, a specialized process for the uptake of biotin and pantothenic acid was identified in cultured cells derived from the lining of the colon, suggesting that humans may be able to absorb pantothenic acid and biotin produced by intestinal bacteria (27).
+The bacteria that normally colonize the colon (large intestine) are capable of synthesizing pantothenic acid.
+A specialized transporter for the uptake of biotin and pantothenic acid was identified in cultured cells derived from the lining of the colon, suggesting that humans may be able to absorb pantothenic acid and biotin produced by intestinal bacteria (27).
 However, the extent to which bacterial synthesis contributes to pantothenic acid intake in humans is not known (28).

-Supplements commonly contain pantothenol, a more stable alcohol derivative, which is rapidly converted to pantothenic acid by humans.
-Calcium and sodium D-pantothenate, the calcium and sodium salts of pantothenic acid, are also available as supplements (4).
+Supplements commonly contain pantothenol (panthenol), a stable alcohol analog of pantothenic acid, which can be rapidly converted to pantothenic acid by humans.
+Calcium and sodium D-pantothenate, the calcium and sodium salts of pantothenic acid, are also available as supplements.

-Pantethine is used as a cholesterol-lowering agent in Europe and Japan and is available in the US as a dietary supplement (14).
+Pantethine is used as a cholesterol-lowering agent in Japan and is available in the US as a dietary supplement (29).

 Pantothenic acid is not known to be toxic in humans.
-The only adverse effect noted was diarrhea resulting from very high intakes of 10 to 20 grams/day of calcium D-pantothenate (15).
-However, there is one case report of life-threatening eosinophilic pleuropericardial effusion in an elderly woman who took a combination of 10 mg/day of biotin and 300 mg/day of pantothenic acid for two months (16).
-Due to the lack of reports of adverse effects when the Dietary Reference Intakes (DRI) for pantothenic acid were established in 1998, the Food and Nutrition Board of the Institute of Medicine did not establish a tolerable upper level of intake (UL) for pantothenic acid (8).
+The only adverse effect noted was diarrhea resulting from very high intakes of 10 to 20 g/day of calcium D-pantothenate (30).
+However, there is one case report of life-threatening eosinophilic pleuropericardial effusion in an elderly woman who took a combination of 10 mg/day of biotin and 300 mg/day of pantothenic acid for two months (31).
+Due to the lack of reports of adverse effects when the Dietary Reference Intakes (DRI) for pantothenic acid were established in 1998, the Food and Nutrition Board of the Institute of Medicine did not establish a tolerable upper intake level (UL) for pantothenic acid (16).
 Pantethine is generally well tolerated in doses up to 1,200 mg/day.
-However gastrointestinal side effects, such as nausea and heartburn, have been reported (29).
+However, gastrointestinal side effects, such as nausea and heartburn, have been reported (29).
 Also, topical formulations containing up to 5% of dexpanthenol (D-panthenol) have been safely used for up to one month.
 Yet, a few cases of skin irritation, contact dermatitis, and eczema have been reported with the use of dexpanthenol-containing ointments (32, 33).

-Oral contraceptives (birth control pills) containing estrogen and progestin may increase the requirement for pantothenic acid (15).
-Use of pantethine in combination with cholesterol-lowering drugs called statins (HMG-CoA reductase inhibitors) or with nicotinic acid (see the article on Niacin) may produce additive effects on blood lipids (14).
+Oral contraceptives (birth control pills) containing estrogen and progestin may increase the requirement for pantothenic acid (30).
+Use of pantethine in combination with cholesterol-lowering drugs called statins (HMG-CoA reductase inhibitors) or with nicotinic acid (see the article on Niacin) may produce additive effects on blood lipids (29).

 Linus Pauling Institute Recommendation

-Little is known regarding the amount of dietary pantothenic acid required to promote optimal health or prevent chronic disease.
+More data are needed to define the amount of dietary pantothenic acid required to promote optimal health or prevent chronic disease.
 The Linus Pauling Institute supports the recommendation by the Food and Nutrition Board of 5 mg/day of pantothenic acid for adults.
 A varied diet should provide enough pantothenic acid for most people.
-Following the Linus Pauling Institute recommendation to take a daily multivitamin/mineral supplement, containing 100% of the Daily Value (DV), will ensure an intake of at least 5 mg/day of pantothenic acid.
+Following the Linus Pauling Institute recommendation to take a daily multivitamin/mineral supplement that contains 100% of the Daily Value (DV) for pantothenic acid will ensure an intake of at least 5 mg/day.

 Older adults (>50 years)

-Presently there is little evidence that older adults differ in their intake or requirement for pantothenic acid.
+There is currently little evidence that older adults differ in their intake of or their requirement for pantothenic acid.
 Most multivitamin/mineral supplements provide at least 5 mg/day of pantothenic acid.

 Authors and Reviewers